Welcome to the EPSRC Centre for Doctoral Training (CDT) in Cyber Security for the Everyday at Royal Holloway.

 In each annual cohort, we award approximately ten fully-funded PhD studentships (four years of enhanced stipend and fees).
 We welcome applications from candidates with undergraduate and/or masters qualifications in a wide range of technical and social disciplines of relevance to cyber security.

-We are now open for applications for candidates wishing to start their PhD studies in September 2019
+We are now CLOSED for applications for candidates wishing to start with the CDT in September 2019.
+Applications to commence on the programme in September 2020 will open in Autumn 2019.

 Please explore the tabs below to learn more about the entry requirements, funding and eligibility, and how to apply to Royal Holloway's CDT in Cyber Security for the Everyday.